perl-5.36.0

 空リスト、undef、または上記の最初の三つの値のどれとも 一致しないものが返されると、require@INC の残りの要素を見ます。 このファイルハンドルは実際のファイルハンドル(厳密には型グロブ、型グロブへの リファレンス、bless されているかに関わらず)でなければなりません; tie されたファイルハンドルは無視され、返り値の処理はそこで停止します。

-If the hook is an object, it must provide an INC method that will be called as above, the first parameter being the object itself.
-(Note that you must fully qualify the sub's name, as unqualified INC is always forced into package main.)
-Here is a typical code layout:
+If the hook is an object, it should provide an INC or INCDIR method that will be called as above, the first parameter being the object itself.
+If it does not provide either method, and the object is not CODE ref then an exception will be thrown, otherwise it will simply be executed like an unblessed CODE ref would.
+Note that you must fully qualify the method name when you declare an INC sub (unlike the INCDIR sub), as the unqualified symbol INC is always forced into package main.
+Here is a typical code layout for an INC hook:

 # In Foo.pm